User interview analysis – turning raw data into insights effectively

 Structure data into themes

-As qualitative data is inherently unstructured and thus difficult to analyze, the initial task is to make it comparable across participants.
-For that, we assign individual responses to more generic themes.
+Because qualitative data is inherently unstructured and thus difficult to analyze, the initial task is to make it comparable across participants.
+We do this by assigning individual responses to more general themes.

-The topics that you asked about during the interviews make good starting points for these themes.
-For instance, when we interviewed UX researchers before starting to work on Condens we addressed topics like participant recruiting, data privacy and sharing research findings.
+The topics that you asked about during the interviews are good starting points for these themes.
+For instance, when we interviewed UX researchers before starting to work on Condens, we addressed topics such as participant recruiting, data privacy, and sharing research findings.

-When working with digital tools, a practical way to assign notes to themes is using tags.
-A tag is a label indicating which theme a note belongs to.
-Regular text editing software doesn’t allow this sort of tagging easily, so rather use a spreadsheet or a dedicated user research tool.
+When working with digital tools, a practical way to assign notes to themes is to use tags.
+A tag is a label that indicates which topic a note belongs to.
+Regular text editing software doesn’t allow for this kind of tagging easily, so it’s better to use a spreadsheet or a dedicated user research tool, like Condens.

 In the screenshot above you can see interview notes in a spreadsheet.
 Each note has its own row and the columns on the right show the respective tags.

 A common question is whether to come up with the tag names before starting with the tagging or create them on the go.
-The short answer: both is possible.
-Usually you need to iterate over these tags while working through the data as new themes come up or two themes merge into one.
+The short answer: both are possible.
+Usually, you need to iterate over these tags while working through the data as new themes come up or two themes merge into one.

 A tip for collaborative synthesis in a digital tool: book a meeting room and use a large screen to do the tagging and further steps of the analysis together.
 This is an approach that Freeletics likes to use to facilitate collaboration in user research.
 This also works well remotely during a video call.